Grup Yorum

 Grup Yorum is a band from Turkey known for their political songwriting.
-Grup Yorum (Yorum means interpretation or comment in Turkish) has released twenty-three albums and one film since 1985.
-Some of the group's concerts and albums were banned over the years, and some of the group members have been arrested, jailed, and tortured.
+Grup Yorum (yorum means 'rendition' of a piece of art or music, 'interpretation' or 'commentary' in Turkish) has released twenty-three albums and one film since 1985.
+Some of the group's concerts and albums have been banned over the years, and some of the group members have been arrested, jailed, and tortured, while 2 members of the group died of hunger strike over the Turkish state's treatment.
 Yorum remains popular and their albums continue to sell well in Turkey and internationally.
 Yorum has also given concerts in Germany, Austria, Australia, France, Italy, the Netherlands, Belgium, Denmark, United Kingdom, Greece and Syria.

 The group publishes an art, culture, literature, and music magazine entitled Tavir, and several group members manage a cultural center in the Okmeydanı neighborhood of Istanbul called İdil Kültür Merkezi.

 History

 In 1985, four friends at Marmara University formed Grup Yorum.
-Influenced by the Latin American Nueva Cancion movement, they combined Turkish and Kurdish folk music and topical song with a left-wing, often satirical, perspective. in 1987 their first album Siyrilip Gelen was released.
+Influenced by the Latin American Nueva canción movement, they combined Turkish and Kurdish folk music and topical song with a left-wing, often satirical, perspective.
+In 1987, their first album Siyrilip Gelen was released.
 While the government frequently asserts that the group is tied to the DHKP-C, and it is not uncommon for the audience at their concerts to chant DHKP-C slogans, Grup Yorum is not formally affiliated with any other organization and its fans represent a broad range of Turkish and Kurdish left-wing orientations.

 They have sung about capitalism, imperialism, anti-Americanism, and the Turkish government's policies, which they say penalize the poor.
 One track is about the clearing of poor neighborhoods to make way for expensive skyscrapers.
 Grup Yorum was also the first band in Turkey to have a Kurdish song on an album.
-In 1993, a lorry containing their album "Cesaret" was on the way to Diyarbakir when it was stopped by Turkish Gendarmerie and the boxes containing the albums were shot at with live ammunition.
+In 1993, a lorry containing their album Cesaret was on the way to Diyarbakır when it was stopped by Turkish Gendarmerie and the boxes containing the albums were shot at with live ammunition.

 The group's composition has been in a constant state of change since its inception, and its members have continuously experienced political oppression, including over 400 arrests and trials (approximately 400).
 Their albums have been seized by police and their concerts banned, but despite this Grup Yorum has been one of the top-selling groups in the history of Turkey.
 The band gave their 25th anniversary concert on 12 June 2010 in İnönü Stadium, home to sports club Beşiktaş J.K.
 The concert was attended by 55,000 fans.
 Starting in 2011, Grup Yorum began an annual series of free concerts entitled Tam Bağımsız Türkiye, the first two of which attracted 150,000 and 250,000 fans respectively.